uncw-library/d8-staff/README.md

 Then pull the image into Rancher, with an 'Upgrade service'.

 ###### Maintaining the production db:

 Reasoning:  We'll want one gold-standard database.
 Ultimately, that's the production machine.
 Folks adding content can add to the production site & it will go directly to the production database.
 The developers who want to use that data will need to sqldump that database for local use.
-The db sidecar makes automatic sqldumps to /home/randall/volumes/backups/Backups/d8-staff.
-Maybe we'll keep a slimmed down version or one that has dummy data.
-If it's dummy data, we might can git commit it in this repo.
-We'll figure that out.
-Either way, if you need the database for a dev box, put a copy of the sqldump at ./db_autoimport/d8-staff_sandbox_db.sql.
+The db sidecar makes automatic sqldumps to /home/randall/volumes/backups/Backups/d8-staff.  if you need the database for a dev box, put a copy of the sqldump at ./db_autoimport/d8-staff_sandbox_db.sql.

 ###### Troubleshooting a failed mysql inport on production